 Additionally, when using more than prescribed, the user will develop an increased tolerance to taking the drug, needing more of the drug to feel the same effects.
 With increased dosage comes the increased risk of accidental overdose.
 The National Institute on Drug Abuse (NIDA) published alarming statistics that drug overdose deaths involving opioids rose from 18,515 deaths in 2007 to 68,630 deaths in 2020; more than 70% of those were men.
 Understanding how oxycodone affects the user, what withdrawal symptoms look like, and how to get treatment are key to preventing the further increase of these devastating numbers.

 Side Effects of Oxycodone Abuse

-Like other opioid drugs, oxycodone acts on the reward centers of the brain, giving the user intensely positive feelings.
-Additionally, because it works on the central nervous system of the body, the user will perceive his/her pain and emotional response to pain to be lessened.
-When used as prescribed, oxycodone can have mild side effects.
+Like other opioid drugs, oxycodone affects the brain’s reward centers, giving the user intensely positive feelings.
+Additionally, because it acts on the body’s central nervous system, the user will perceive their pain and emotional response to pain to be lessened.
+When used as prescribed, the side effects of oxycodone are generally mild.
 Like other narcotic drugs, driving and other activities that require mental or physical abilities may be impaired with lower doses.
-However, when taken more than prescribed, particularly when abusing the drug, these side effects can become more serious.
+However, when taking more than prescribed, particularly when abusing the drug, these side effects can become more serious.

 Side effects of oxycodone include: